MoPHA/strugepic/README.md

 make install
 ```

+AMReX also has a working spack package.

 ### MPI

-No direct mpi calls, so any mpi implementations which works with AMReX should work
+No direct mpi calls, so any mpi implementations which works with AMReX should work.

 ## Installation